Machine Translation (MT): Your 2023 Guide to the Basics

 In many cases, these out-of-the-box translation systems perform well.
 They’re great at gisting and producing respectable “first draft” translations of more complex content.
 When paired with translation memory, users can get even better quality and even more productivity gains as they spend less time revising their machine translations.

 These tools are useful for everyone; from a casual user that just needs to gain an approximate idea of a text to an administrator translating IEP documents.
-For example, when you’re ordering food at a restaurant abroad to translating a PowerPoint presentation
+They’re great for translating a lot of text in a very little amount of time.

 These tools will mess up at times, and they may create a laugh at best or be a little embarrassing at worst but overall they’re found useful by many.